1997 Asian financial crisis: Japan

 The crisis had also put pressure on Japan, whose economy is particularly prominent in the region.
-Asian countries usually ran a trade deficit with Japan because its economy was more than twice the size of the rest of Asia together; about 40% of Japan's exports go to Asia.
+Asian countries usually ran a trade deficit with Japan.
 The Japanese yen fell to 147 as mass selling began, but Japan was the world's largest holder of currency reserves at the time, so it was easily defended, and quickly bounced back.
 A run on the banks was narrowly averted on 26 November 1997 when TV networks decided not to report on long queues that had formed outside banks, before the central bank had ordered that they be let in.
 The real GDP growth rate slowed dramatically in 1997, from 5% to 1.6%, and even sank into recession in 1998 due to intense competition from cheapened rivals; also in 1998 the government had to bail out several banks.
 The Asian financial crisis also led to more bankruptcies in Japan.
 In addition, with South Korea's devalued currency and China's steady gains, many companies complained outright that they could not compete.

+According to Van Sant et al., in August 1997, Japan proposed the establishment of an Asian Monetary Fund (AMF) to address the Asian currency crisis.
+Japan aimed to reduce its dependence on the United States and increase its autonomy in economic, security, and diplomatic matters.
+However, the AMF proposal was abandoned due to strong objections from the United States and indifference from China.
+Instead, Japan announced plans for cooperation loans with international organizations such as the International Monetary Fund, the World Bank, and the Asian Development Bank.
+In October 1998, Japan proposed providing $30 billion to support Asia, and in December 1998, it proposed a total of $600 billion in special yen credits over the next three years.

-Another longer-term result was the changing relationship between the United States and Japan, with the United States no longer openly supporting the highly artificial trade environment and exchange rates that governed economic relations between the two countries for almost five decades after World War II.
+A longer-term result was the changing relationship between the United States and Japan, with the United States no longer openly supporting the highly artificial trade environment and exchange rates that governed economic relations between the two countries for almost five decades after World War II.

 United States

 The U.S. Treasury was deeply involved with the IMF in finding solutions.
 The American markets were severely hit.
 On 27 October 1997, the Dow Jones industrial plunged 554 points or 7.2%, amid ongoing worries about the Asian economies.
 During the crisis, it fell 12%.
 The crisis led to a drop in consumer and spending confidence (see 27 October 1997 mini-crash).
-Nevertheless the economy grew at a very robust 4.5% for the entire year, and did very well in 1998 as well.
+Nevertheless, the economy grew at a very robust 4.5% for the entire year, and did very well in 1998 as well.